Linaro/squad/README.rst

 **POST** /api/submit/:team/:project/:build/:environment

 - ``:team`` is the team identifier.
 It must exist previously.
 - ``:project`` is the project identifier.
 It must exist previously.
 - ``:build`` is the build identifier.
-It can be a git commit hash, a Android manifest hash, or anything really.
-Extra information on the build can be submitted as an attachment.
-If a build timestamp is not informed there, the time of submission is assumed.
+It needs to be a proper version number, and later builds need to have build identitifers greater than the ones before it.
+Good build identifiers: sequential numbers, version numbers, version numbers produced by ``git describe``.
+Bad build identifiers: commit hashes, as they don't sort properly.
 - ``:environment`` is the environmenr identitifer.
 It will be created automatically if does not exist before.

 The test data must be submitted as file attachments in the ``POST`` request.
 The following files are supported:

 - ``tests``: test results data
 - ``metrics``: metrics data
 - ``metadata``: metadata about the test run
 - ``attachment``: arbitrary file attachments.
 Multiple attachments can be submitted by providing this parameter multiple times.